 12 Top-Rated Things to Do in Whidbey Island, WA

-Whidbey Island is a large island just north of Seattle, situated between the mainland and the Olympic Peninsula.
-It's Washington's largest island, and it holds significant historical and cultural value in the Puget Sound region.
-And with a surplus of state parks, charming storefronts, and stunning sunset views, it's also a top weekend destination for the Seattle metro.
+Whidbey Island is a large island just north of Seattle, between the mainland and the Olympic Peninsula.
+It's Washington's largest island and holds significant historical and cultural value in Puget Sound.

-Whidbey Island is accessible by ferry or driving.
-Visitors from Seattle can catch the ferry from Mukilteo for a short ride across the water to the island's south side.
-The other ferry option departs from Port Townsend and lands in Coupeville.
-And for those who prefer to drive, the iconic Deception Pass Bridge connects the island's northside to Fidalgo Island and the mainland.
+Whidbey Island is accessible by ferry or driving; the best route depends on where you're coming from.
+If you are coming from Seattle like I was, head to Mukilteo to catch a Washington State Ferry and arrive on the island's southside.
+A second ferry option departs from Port Townsend and lands in Coupeville, at the island's center.
+Alternatively, the iconic Deception Pass Bridge connects the island's northside to Fidalgo Island and the mainland.